-Within each harbour, a grid was overlain on the areas to be sampled in GIS (10-m grid-cell size for highest risk areas, such as wharves and marinas, and 50-m grid-cell size in other areas: Fig. 3).
-The individual locations surveyed within each habitat type and stratum were then dispersed uniformly across the grids.
-Sampling locations were offset by one grid cell for each subsequent survey, so that no location will be sampled more than once over the course of the surveillance programme.
-These predetermined locations were exported from GIS as map coordinates and loaded into GPS units to allow the field teams to locate positions in the field.
-Where a preassigned location could not be sampled because of constraints such as the depth of water, presence of a vessel on a berth, or source of danger to the field team (such as areas of high vessel movement), a new location was chosen (referring to maps of past sampling locations to ensure that locations were not inadvertently resampled) and its location recorded and later mapped in GIS.
+Within each harbour, a grid is overlain on the areas to be sampled in GIS.
+Grid cells measured 10 x 10 m in highest risk areas, such as wharves and marinas, and 50 x 50 m grid-cell size in other areas (Figure 4).
+The 50 x 50 m grid is extended into the highest risk areas for the purpose of benthic sled sampling, because of the length of each tow (ca 50 m).
+The extent of the grid area was determined by water depth (20 m) for the purposes of sled sampling.
+Outputs from hydrodynamic modelling were used to predict dispersion of propagules from the port areas for other ports in the target-surveillance programme but the late addition of Port Taranaki precluded this approach.
+In the absence of this information, coastal features (headlands) likely to act as boundaries of sediment-transport cells were chosen as the alongshore boundaries.
+The individual locations surveyed within each habitat type and stratum are then dispersed uniformly across the grids.
+Sampling locations are offset by one grid cell for each subsequent survey, so that no location will be sampled more than once over the course of the surveillance programme.
+These predetermined locations are exported from GIS as map coordinates and loaded into GPS units to allow the field teams to locate positions in the field.
+Where a preassigned location cannot be sampled because of constraints such as the depth of water, presence of a vessel on a berth, or source of danger to the field team (such as areas of high vessel movement), a new location is chosen (referring to maps of past sampling locations to ensure that locations are not inadvertently resampled) and its location recorded and later mapped in GIS.

-Figure 3 Example of (upper) the 10x10-m grid used to allocate sampling locations in highest-risk parts of a survey area (Whangarei is used here as an example) and (lower) the 50x50-m grid used in other parts of the survey area.
+Figure 4 Example of (upper) the 10x10-m grid used to allocate sampling locations in highest-risk parts of a survey area and (lower) the 50x50m grid used in other parts of the survey area and for benthic sledding.
 Each dot in the figures represents a grid cell.